tyler0429/CloudUploaderCLI/README.md

 # CloudUploaderCLI
 Capstone Project: CloudUploader CLI

--Into to bash capstone project
+-Intro to bash capstone project

 -Simple bash script (uploadFiletoAWS.bash) which connects a user to their aws account throught the aws cli